 For more information about how to configure master-master replication, click here.

 Distributed systems offer many of the advantages of traditional redundant setups.

-We discussed mirrored RAID levels above (RAID 1).
+You already looked at mirrored RAID levels above (RAID 1).
 Another common RAID level is RAID 5.
 This RAID distributes data across a number of drives and also writes the parity of the data across each drive.
 This means that any kind of transaction can be “rebuilt” from combining the parity information on the other drives if a single drive dies.

 This provides a different way of distributing data across disks, and can handle a single disk failure as well.

 Distributed systems do not have to be hardware based.
 There are also quite a few databases and other software solutions designed with distributed data as a key feature.

 An example of this is Riak, a distributed database.
 Riak nodes are all the same.
 There is no master-slave relationship between the different pieces.
 Objects stored in the database are replicated, so there is traditional redundancy in that respect.

 However, each node does not each hold the entire database.
 Instead the data is distributed among the nodes in an even manner.
 The objects that are replicated are placed on different nodes to allow for availability in case of hardware failures.